 would have had 11 years of experience behind him when he made the instrument.

 Signed instruments by any of the non-Ruckers Antwerp clavecimbel (harpsichord) makers from this period are extremely rare.
-However, if it can be shown from old photographs that the rosette in the van Huffel harpsichord was the same size as the hole in the soundboard of this instrument, it make it highly likely that van Huffel is the original maker..
+However, if it can be shown from old photographs that the rosette in the van Huffel harpsichord was the same size as the hole in the soundboard of this instrument, it would make it highly likely that van Huffel is the original maker of this instrument.
 Time did not permit a further in-depth investigation of this aspect of the history of the Franco-Flemish harpsichord.
 However, this is but one of the many important aspects of this harpsichord: it has decorations attributed to some of the most famous eighteenth-century painters and decorators, it has a ravalement carried out in 1750 by Francois Blanchet the facteur des clavecins du roi and one of the greatest Parisian harpsichord makers and it has a stunningly impressive sound.
 And it also played a highly-important role in the history of the modern revival of interest in the harpsichord.
 These facts make this one of the most important Franco-Flemish harpsichord in the entire history of harpsichord making in Europe.

 is therefore an extremely rare and unusual example of a Flemish non-Ruckers

 very few other surviving seventeenth-century Flemish non-Ruckers double-manual

 harpsichords, and this is probably the only one for which the original maker

 There are only a very, very few other surviving seventeenth-century Flemish non-Ruckers double-manual harpsichords, and this is probably the only one for which the original maker can be stated with some certainty!